 Winter: From Paris to the Office

 In our recently established tradition to make use of the days off of work I can take shortly after New Year’s, Steffen and I explored Paris together in early January.
-Although it was my fifth time there, it felt different than my previous visits — I already wrote a lengthy blog post about it.

 Other than this trip to Paris, I saw winter dreariness in Germany as a welcome distraction to lock myself indoors and get ahead with my projects at work.